 - Barnes-Jewish Hospital is 1 of 7 National Institutes of Health-designated George M. O'Brien Kidney Centers and one of the largest sites for National Institutes of Health-sponsored training of kidney physicians in the United States.

-The Barnes-Jewish hospital staff has a strong commitment to providing hemodialysis access, peritoneal dialysis access and general surgery for patients with kidney failure.
+Surgical Services The Barnes-Jewish hospital staff has a strong commitment to providing hemodialysis access, peritoneal dialysis access and general surgery for patients with kidney failure.
 The care provided ensures attention to the particular problems of the kidney failure patient regardless of the type of surgical problem encountered.
 The problems of hemodialysis access are addressed by a multidisciplinary group, including surgery, nephrology and interventional radiology with the goal of providing reliable vascular access even in the most difficult cases.
 Kidney biopsies are performed for diagnostic purposes and interpreted by experts in renal pathology.